 - Participate in at least 2 hours a week in the scheduled sessions with the tutor

-- Log in on time and prepared for the tutoring sessions
+- Log in on time and prepare for the tutoring sessions

 - Participate actively in the tutoring sessions and complete activities as guided by the tutor